jostmey/dkm/antigen-classification-problem/model/README.md

 ## Antigen Classification Model

 To demonstrate *dynamic kernel matching* (DKM) can be used to classify sequences, we modify a multinomial regression model with DKM and fit it to the antigen classification dataset [(link)](https://github.com/jostmey/dkm/tree/master/antigen-classification-problem/dataset).
 Applying DKM on sequences requires that we implement a sequence alignment to match features to weights.
 See `alignment_score.py` for our implementation of the [Needleman-Wunsch algorithm](https://en.wikipedia.org/wiki/Needleman–Wunsch_algorithm) in TensorFlow.
-A Keras wrapper is provided in `Alignment.py`.
+A Keras wrapper is provided in `Alignment.py` and a pure Keras implementation can be found in `simplified-codebase/`.

 ![alt text](../../artwork/antigen-classification-model.png "Antigen classification model")